Anton SUKOVATY: "Repair at an official service center is not always more expensive"

 How does an official service center guarantee that the device will retain all functions after repair, including biometric authentication (fingerprint scanner)?

-Why is it important that the repair be carried out by Samsung-certified specialists?
+Why is it important that the repair be carried out by specialists with Samsung certification?
 What skills and equipment are needed for the job?

 The presence of a valid certificate from an ASC employee indicates that he is familiar with the current model range of the company, knows the features of assembly/disassembly, diagnostics and repair.
 In order to obtain certification for repairing Samsung products, ASC employees regularly undergo training courses and training.